 The study program includes 12 CFUs that the student may elect to allocate to selected courses within the degree program, or towards other degree programs within the faculty and university, or towards other creditable training activities.
 See also the paragraph Structure of the course - Presentation of the study plan.
-The training activities that are creditable include they are consistent with the student's educational path, up to , , , , , , The recognition of credits for these activities must be agreed - rder to acquire the 12 credits that can be freely chosen, the Teaching Board p roposes the following courses listed be elow: Beekeeping AGR/11 Farming in The Alps AGR/19 Floriculture and Turfgrasses History of Agriculture AGR/04 AGR/01 Morphological Evaluation and Ethnology in Animal Production AGR/17 Ornamental Arboriculture and Urban Forestry AGR/03 Postharvest physiology and quality of horticultural commodities AGR/03 Survey, map drawing and materials for green areas AGR/10 Viticulture 6 AGR/03 3rd COURSE YEAR Core/compulsory courses/activ ities common Learning activity Ects Sector Agricultural, agro-food and agro-environmental economics AGR/01 Farm structures 6 AGR/10 Field crops and fruit tree Production 10 (5) AGR/02, (5) AGR/03 Fundamentals of entomology and plant pathology 8 (4) AGR/11, (4) AGR/12 Total compulsory credits 32 Elective courses each.
-Agro-environmental track: Interaction of agrochemicals with the environment (2) AGR/07, (3) BIO/07, (5) CHIM/06 Nutrients cycle in soil-plant systems 10 (4) AGR/16, (6) AGR/13 Renewable energy and biomass reuse track: Biomass valorisation and emissions reduction (4) AGR/10, (6) AGR/13 Green chemistry and renewable energy in agriculture 10 (4) AGR/09, (6) AGR/13 Animal husbandry track: • Animal production (4) AGR/18, (6) Animal welfare and extensive husbandry system (AGR/20) AGR/20 (7) AGR/19, (3) AGR/18 Short supply chain for agri-food production track: 10 (7) AGR/19, (3) AGR/18 Short supply chain for agri-food production track: Farm processing and marketing of agri-food products 10 (4) AGR/19 (2) AGR/10 (4) AGR/15 Short supply chain for agri-food production track: Farm processing and marketing of agri-food products Technologies for produce processing 10 (4) AGR/09, (2) Farm processing and marketing of agri-food products Technologies for produce processing 10 AGR/20 (7) AGR/19, (3) AGR/18 (4) AGR/09, (2) AGR/10, (4) AGR/15 (6) AGR/15, (4) Farm processing and marketing of agri-food products 10 10 10 (4) AGR/19, (2) AGR/10, (4) AGR/15 (6) AGR/15, (4)
+The training activities that are creditable include seminars, conferences, advanced courses, or other activities organized by the university or another institution, as long as they are consistent with the student's educational path, up to a maximum of 4 CFUs.

+The recognition of credits for these activities must be agreed upon in advance with the academic tutor.
+In order to acquire the 12 credits that can be freely chosen, the Teaching Board proposes the following courses listed below:

+the 12 creatts that can be freely chosen, the feaching board proposes the fo mowing courses listed bei UW: Beekeeping AGR/11 Farming in The Alps AGR/19 Floriculture and Turfgrasses AGR/04 GIS (Geographical Information System) for Rural Land History of Agriculture AGR/10 AGR/01 Morphological Evaluation and Ethnology in Animal Production AGR/17 Ornamental Arboriculture and Urban Forestry AGR/03 Postharvest physiology and quality of horticultural commodities AGR/03 Survey, map drawing and materials for green areas 6 AGR/10 Sustainability and enhancement of sheep, goat, buffalo and camelid farming 4 (2) AGR/19, (2) AGR/18 Viticulture 6 AGR/03 3rd COURSE YEAR Core/compulsory courses/activities commo n - Learning activity Ects Sector Agricultural, agro-food and agro-environmental economics 8 AGR/01 Farm structures 6 AGR/10 Field crops and fruit tree Production (5) AGR/02, (5) AGR/03 Fundamentals of entomology and plant pathology 8 (4) AGR/11, (4) AGR/12 Total compulsory credits 32 Elective courses The student must choose one of the following specialization tracks consistin each.
+Agro-environmental track: y cour Interaction of agrochemicals with the environment (2) AGR/07, (3) BIO/07, (5) CHIM/06 Nutrients cycle in soil-plant systems (4) AGR/16, (6) AGR/13 Renewable energy and biomass reuse track: Biomass valorisation and emissions reduction (4) AGR/10, (6) AGR/13 Green chemistry and renewable energy in agriculture (4) AGR/09, (6) AGR/13 Animal husbandry track: Animal production (4) AGR/18, (6) AGR/20 Animal welfare and extensive husbandry system 10 (7) AGR/19, (3) AGR/18 Short supply chain for agri-food production track: Farm processing and marketing of agri-food products (4) AGR/09, (2) AGR/10, (4) AGR/15 Technologies for produce processing (6) AGR/15, (4) AGR/01 End of course requirements Other educational experiences NA Final exam 3 NA Total compulsory credits 9